rti-capture/ptmfit/README.md

 # ptmfit program with libvips backend
-DEVELOPENT OF THE 2014 version by JC
+development of the 2014 version by JC
 needs:

 new svd.c

 some path smarts

 easy cross compile for win10 and mac

 ----------

 image are uncompressed to disc temps in /tmp, or in $TMPDIR, if set